 Multitasking stresses us out.

-Switching our trains of thought so violently is exhausting, much like most anything violent tends to be.
+Switching our trains of thought so violently is exhausting.
 This is largely because switching tasks in such a fashion encourages the production of cortisol in the brain, otherwise known as the stress hormone.
-More specifically, cortisol is the stress hormone that lingers for extended periods of time in the body, as opposed to short-term hormones like epinephrine and norepinephrine (which are what trigger the ‘fight or flight’ response).
+More specifically, cortisol is the stress hormone that lingers for extended periods of time in the body.
 As a result, not only are we tiring out our brains, reducing our ability to handle stress, we are actively producing the hormone that produces it.

 As if that wasn’t bad enough, that’s hardly the half of it: